AICAN-Research/H2G-Net/README.md

 </pre>

 ## Contact
-Please, contact andre.pedersen@ntnu.no for any further questions.
+Please, contact andrped94@gmail.com for any further questions.

 ## Acknowledgements
 Code for the AGU-Net and DAGU-Net architectures were based on the publication: